 Technically speaking, anyone can buy wholesale internet bandwidth and set up an ISP.
 In fact, buying internet access in bulk is a lot cheaper than buying it from the cable company or phone company.

 But the missing factor has been trust that the guy down the street offering internet access actually has your best interests at heart.
 He could be anyone with any agenda, so it's always been smarter to go with the large corporate offering instead.

 Here's where blockchain comes in.
 Because a blockchain is independent and can be trusted to house accurate data, it can store all of the necessary data to support a decentralized ISP that can't be hacked or controlled by an individual.

 Further application of the blockchain for speedy supply chain monitoring is just around the corner.
-The blockchain provides a consensus and record the ownership, origin and cost of an item, providing accurate insight into all levels of production and distribution.
+The blockchain provides a consensus and record of the ownership, origin and cost of an item, providing accurate insight into all levels of production and distribution.

 True Access Networks is dedicated to exploring the incredible potential of blockchain technology to support and expand secure, trustworthy messaging.
-Whether you are protecting corporate secrets or attempting to exercise free speech under an oppressive regime, digital communication over the blockchain is the key to secure communication.

 Use the form to reach out or to request our whitepaper or other technical briefings.
 Feel free to email us at firstname.lastname@example.org to discuss your blockchain business needs.
 We're always ready for the next challenge!